warmana/cloudant-docs-fork/source/includes/basics/_index.md

 <aside class="warning" role="complementary" aria-label="internalcalls">Continuous replication can result in a large number of internal calls.
 This might affect costs for multi-tenant users of Cloudant systems.
 Continuous replication is disabled by default.</aside>

 ## Versions of Cloudant
-IBM offers other versions of Cloudant, including Cloudant Data Layer Local Edition and Cloudant on Bluemix Local.
+IBM offers two more versions of Cloudant Data Layer Local Edition and Cloudant on Bluemix Local.

 *	Cloudant Data Layer Local Edition is a locally installed version of the Cloudant Database-as-a-Service (DBaaS) offering.

 *	Cloudant on Bluemix Local is delivered as-a-service and in constant collaboration with your IT team.

-These versions are described in more detail in this section.

 ### Cloudant Local
 <a href="http://www-01.ibm.com/support/knowledgecenter/SSTPQH/SSTPQH_welcome.html" target="_blank">IBM Cloudant Data Layer Local Edition (Cloudant Local)</a> is a locally installed version of the Cloudant Database-as-a-Service (DBaaS) offering.